Friedrich Paulus: Early life

+Military

+After leaving university without a degree, Paulus joined the 3rd Baden Infantry Regiment "Margrave Ludwig Wilhelm" No. 111 in Rastatt as an officer candidate on 18 February 1910.
+On 4 July 1912, he married the Romanian aristocrat Constance Elena Rosetti-Solescu, a descendant of the Rosetti family and sister of a colleague who served in the same regiment.
+They had a daughter, Olga (1914–2003), who married Achim von Kutzschenbach (1904–1944), a member of the German nobility.
+In addition, they had twin sons Friedrich and Ernst Alexander (born 1918).

 World War I

-After leaving university without a degree, Paulus joined the 111th Infantry Regiment as an officer cadet in February 1910.
-On 4 July 1912, he married the Romanian aristocrat Constance Elena Rosetti-Solescu, a descendant of the Serbian Obrenović dynasty and sister of a colleague who served in the same regiment.
-They had a daughter, Olga (1914–2003), who married Achim von Kutzschenbach (1904-1944), a member of the German nobility.

 When World War I began, Paulus's regiment was part of the thrust into France, and he saw action in the Vosges and around Arras in the autumn of 1914.
 After a leave of absence due to illness, he joined the Alpenkorps as a staff officer, serving in France, Romania and Serbia.
 By the end of the war, he was a captain.

 Interwar period

 After the armistice ending Germany's involvement in World War I, Paulus was a brigade adjutant with the Freikorps.
 He was chosen as one of only 4,000 officers to serve in the Reichswehr, the defensive army that the Treaty of Versailles had limited to 100,000 men.
 He was assigned to the 13th Infantry Regiment as a company commander at Stuttgart.
 He served in various staff positions for over a decade (1921–33).
 In the 1920s, as part of the military cooperation between the Weimar Republic and the Soviet Union to evade the restrictions of Versailles, Paulus presented guest lectures in Moscow.

 Later, Paulus briefly commanded a motorized battalion (1934–35).
 In October 1935, he was made chief of staff at Panzer Troop Command.
 This was a new formation under the direction of Oswald Lutz, which directed the training and development of the Panzerwaffe ("armored forces") of the German army.